 Michael traces the roots of his interest in architecture to his father, an armchair Architect and patron of the arts.
 Although he grew up in homes designed by Architects and full of books and journals on the subject, Michael didn’t fully realize his own intrigue until a shortcut across Montana State University’s campus took him through the School of Architecture building.
 Student project models lined the corridor and the miniature buildings mesmerized him.
 “Seeing all those models was my epiphany - science, math and art combined.
 I knew right then I wanted to be an Architect.”

 Now an independent Architect, Michael’s work experience spans over 23 years.
 Most recently a partner at Indigo Architects on Bainbridge Island, he’s worked with firms ranging in size from 1 person to 500.
-His professional resume includes award-winning buildings varying from single-family residences to world headquarters for global companies, municipal buildings to airports, and public monuments to parking structures.
+Likewise, his professional resume includes award-winning buildings varying from single-family residences to world headquarters for global companies, municipal buildings to airports, and public monuments to parking structures.
 Michael not only designs for new construction, but also has a notable portfolio of remodels and landmark rehabilitation projects in the Puget Sound area and as far across the country as Florida.

 Notable Design Projects